LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

 All visitor supplied values must be sanitized before they are concatenated into a SQL statement in order to ensure the validity of the SQL statement and to prevent SQL injection.
-Values from the `web_request->param`, `cookie`, and `field` methods should be encoded as well as values from any calculations that rely on these methods.
+Values from the `web_request->param`, `web_request->cookie`, and `field` methods should be encoded as well as values from any calculations that rely on these methods.
 The `string->encodeSql` method should be used to encode values within SQL statements for MySQL data sources.
 The `string->encodeSql92` method should be used to encode values for other SQL-compliant data sources including ODBC data sources and SQLite.

 .. index:: encodeSql(), encodeSql92()